 A free transit zone along South Tce between Douro Rd and Fremantle Station will operate during the bridge closure period.

-To travel free, you must start and finish your journey within the Free Transit Zone.
+To travel free, you must tag on and tag off within the zone with your SmartRider or contactless payment method within the Free Transit Zone.
 If your journey starts or finishes outside the zone, you must pay a fare for the whole journey.

 Parking at Fremantle Station